joinpursuit/Pursuit-Core-Web/full-stack-express/express-sql-seed-read/README.md

 - When collaborating on a group project and you need your partner(s) to have the same set up
 - When you deploy your app in the cloud and want to be sure your db/tables are set up exactly the same way
-- When you want to test your database with .circleci or other automated testing
+- When you want to test your database with CircleCi or other automated testing
 - When you get a new computer and want to set up the project on your new computer

 **GOTCHA**: Do not name a database and a table the same name